Ju960/OOP_Project_Julia_GOUNIN_Reshma_VASANTE/README.md

 3) Read the various read_me files for each enhancement to better understand how they work

 #### Usage
 After the installation, you can use this version of scanpy package in Python environment.
+Before running the programs, remember to install the various packages used, such as scanpy.
+         ```pip instal  ```

+In the folder, we will find 3 files :
+1. a file that uses widgets
+2. a file that uses Plotly
+3. a file that uses Bokeh

+Each .py file contains the various functions for the enhancements and the notebook will allow you to test your files.

+#### Data used
 ___
 ### Authors
 **Students of M1 GENIOMHE**